quantum-ods/qmlcourse/CONTRIBUTING.md

 ## Pull Requests

 - If you were assigned to an issue, you need to create a new branch.
 When you finish your work you make a Pull Request where you tag the initial issue.

+## List of authors <a name="authors"></a>

+If you make a Pull-Request or review or another contribution to the course you should add yourself to a full list of the authors.
+This list is placed in a markdown file ([Russia version](./qmlcourseRU/book/authors.md)) and is a part of a book.
+The list is sorted alphabetically and you need to place your surname and name (or nickname if you want) and link to the github account into the corresponding dropdown block.
+Such a Pull-Request should be form the branch with name like `authors/add_author_{you git account here}` and could be merged after only one approve from one of core reviewers.

+## Intellectual property rights <a name="rights"></a>

+The course is under the CC-like license.
+All the media content need to be under CC license.
+Content from the [Wikimedia](https://commons.wikimedia.org/wiki/Main_Page) is preferable!
+There must be a serious reason to include in the course media from other sources.
+Each such case must be discussed with someone of co-founder of the course first.

+The same is about blocks of text: all the text of our lectures must be original only text!
+If you want to use quote it is OK only with citations of the source (we use BibTex bibliography).

+## Misspells

+If you found a misspells in the text you can create a branch with name like `/misspell/{lecture_name}` and make a Pull-Request directly to the master.
+In this case enough to have only one review from co-founders or core-reviewers.